This is a guide covering everything you need to know about using hard light in photography.

 Direct, hard light will cast harsh shadows on your subjects, which are just perfect for street photography, photojournalism, and even portrait photography as long it’s used accordingly.

 Direct light exposes every inch of your models’ faces, eventually highlighting their flaws.
-You shouldn’t fret about this if you intend to expose their weakness, have a perfect model or photos that aren’t razor-sharp.
+You shouldn’t fret about this if you intend to expose their weakness, have a perfect model, or have photos that aren’t razor-sharp.

 If the subject’s flaws are too apparent and disrupt the image’s message, don’t hesitate to use editing software.